yrikw/oldportfolio/README.md

 This portfolio site is for sharing my work and job hunting.
 Also, to get good opportunities to work with other developers.

 ### Functionality / features
-The design of the website is simple and easy to reach information.<br>
+The design of the website is simple and clean.<br>
 The navigation bar is situated at the top of the page for ease of access from all pages.

 - Top page<br>